Graduate Admission Information

 Students who have been absent from DBU for over five calendar years must re-submit the full Application for Graduate Admission, Letter of Intent, new official transcripts from each college or university attended since the last enrollment at DBU, two letters of recommendation, and a current professional resume.
 The $25 admission application fee is waived for these students.

 A Bachelor's degree from a regionally accredited institution;

 Evidence of sound moral character and compatibility with DBU's mission;

 A likelihood of academic success as demonstrated by a GPA of 3.0 or higher on a 4.0 scale in all previous coursework;

-Two letters of recommendations from non-family members;
+Two recommendation forms from non-family members;